joshcai/mcdermott/README.md

 and point your browser to `http://localhost:8000/admin/`.
 You can also use this account to login to the app.

-To seed the database with some default users (NOTE: this will delete all original users), run:
+To seed the database with some default users, run:

 ```
 python manage.py seed